- Search The Registry

 Stephens was a second-round NFL draft choice of the Cleveland Browns and the fifth overall selection in the AFL draft by the New York Titans.
 Both teams said that they wouldn’t use him as a quarterback and he never played a down in either league.
 The Canadian football League (CFL) welcomed him as a quarterback; Stephens’ contract with Montreal was not an issue in 1962 when he led the Alouettes to the Grey Cup Finals.
 The change in head coach the next year resulted in a relationship full of friction.
 Stephens’ contract was richer than the coaches, they disagreed philosophically, and the coach eventually made it impossible for him to stay.

 Judge Dickson, Stephens’ college roommate and friend said of Stephens, "He (Sandy) was so much more than a tremendous athlete.
 He always made people feel good.
 This is why Sandy truly was a legend.
 He was more than just a player, he was a leader, a friend, and a great person."
-His family and friends remember him as a caring, thoughtful, socially conscience, champion of the less fortunate, fiercely loyal, competitive, music loving, believer in justice, and a patriot.
+His family and friends remember him as a caring, thoughtful, socially conscious, champion of the less fortunate, fiercely loyal, competitive, music-loving, a believer in injustice, and a patriot.